Vidi Aldiano: Title

 After being married to Sheila, Vidi was bestowed a Minangkabau title.
-Vidi was bestowed the title Sutan Sari Alam of Bukittinggi so his name becomes Oxavia Aldiano Sutan Sari Alam.
+Vidi was bestowed the title Sutan Sari Alam of Bukittinggi so his name became Oxavia Aldiano Sutan Sari Alam.

-Health
+Health and death

-Vidi suffers from phobia of cats and heights.
+Vidi suffered from a phobia of cats and heights.

 Vidi once suffered anxiety disorder.
-The disorder was related to him being a singer.
+The disorder was related to his being a singer.
 Because of the anxiety disorder, he once fainted before singing onstage in 2018.

 In late 2019, Vidi was diagnosed with stage 3 kidney cancer.
 He then underwent left kidney removal surgery on 13 December 2019 in the Mount Elizabeth Hospital, Singapore.
 After the kidney was removed, a cancer biopsy was performed and his cancer was discovered to be malignant.
-Vidi had to do regular health checkups in Singapore.
-However, on 2021, cancer cells of the same type were rediscovered in his kidney pads.
-Since 2021, as of March 2025, Vidi regularly takes chemotherapy once every three weeks.
+He underwent regular health checkups in Singapore.
+However, in 2021, cancer cells of the same type were rediscovered in his kidney pads.
+From 2021 until his death, Vidi regularly underwent chemotherapy once every three weeks.

-In 2024, after undergoing detoxification in Koh Samui, Thailand, he lost 6-7kg of body weight due to only being permitted to consume liquids.
+In 2024, after undergoing "detoxification" in Koh Samui, Thailand, he lost 6-7 kg of body weight due to only being permitted to consume liquids.
 This caused him to suffer from body dysmorphic disorder.

+Vidi died from kidney cancer on 7 March 2026, at the age of 35.